jrpotter/blog/_posts/2024-01-17-airflow-impressions.md

 title: "Airflow: First Impressions"
 tags: [airflow, apache, python]
 categories: devlog
+image: /assets/img/posters/airflow-impressions.png
 ---

-In parallel to working on [Flume](https://git.jrpotter.com/flume), I have been performing a survey of the data engineering landscape.
+In parallel to working on [Flume](https://git.jrpotter.com/flume), I have been conducting a survey of the data engineering landscape.
 In the next few updates I'll touch briefly on some of the tools I've come across and my first impressions with them.
 In this post, I'll be talking about my experience with [Airflow](/snapshots/airflow-impressions/apache-airflow.html) (version 2.7.3).